floridaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Under Florida Statutes Chapter 119, state policies dictate what information within bankruptcy records are made available to the public and what information is exempt.
 The statue also outlines how and when government agencies should respond and disseminate these records.

 Records that are considered public may be accessible from some third-party websites.
 Such platforms operate independently of government agencies, which might help simplify the search process as they are not limited by geographic location.
-In addition, most third party sites offer intuitive tools that inquirers can use to find specific or multiple records.
-To obtain records, interested parties may need to provide some or more of the following:
+In addition, most third-party sites offer intuitive tools that inquirers can use to find specific or multiple records.
+To obtain records, interested parties may need to provide some or all of the following:

 How to Get Florida Bankruptcy Records

 Florida bankruptcy records are not available from the clerks of county courts.
 Inquiries are generally advised to contact the U.S. Bankruptcy Court where the case was filed.
-Requesting parties may also need to fill out a written request form to the specific courthouse.
-It is necessary to include all relevant information within this request regarding the individual or company being examined.
+Requesting parties may also need to fill out a written request form for the specific courthouse.
+It is necessary to include all relevant information regarding the individual or company being examined in this request.
 The addresses and contact information of these courts are as follows:

 Northern District of Florida Bankruptcy Courts: